whats-this/owo.rs/tests/README.md

 # owo.rs tests

-To run tests, you need to set an environment variable named `"OWO_TOKEN"` with your token.
+To run tests, you need to set an environment variable named `"OWO_KEY"` with your key.

 These tests are ignored by default, so you need to enable them with the `--enabled` flag when testing.